ColOfAbRiX/the-road-to-fp/README.md

 ## Author Information

-Scala developer and passionate about functional programming, former dev-ops and sysadmin, brewing beer with passion and 4-way formation skydiving competitor
+Scala developer and passionate about functional programming, former dev-ops and sysadmin, home brewing beer with a passion and 4-way formation skydiving competitor.

 [Fabrizio Colonna](mailto:colofabrix@tin.it)